 Most of these "solutions" are quick fixes for semi-emergency situations.
-Like when your mother-in-law decides to do a home inspection, or you want to impress that date who is coming to pick you up in an hour or so.
+Like when your mother-in-law decides to do a home inspection, or you want to impress that date who is coming to pick you up in an hour.

-For long-term smell good, you really do have to keep the odors from starting in the first place.
+For long-term good smell, you really do have to keep the odors from starting in the first place.
 See option two above for places that need daily or weekly attention to prevent build-up of horrific, hair-curling stench.
 And don't forget to air your house out regularly.
-It is good for you, your house, and your future house-guests.
+It is good for you, your house, and your future guests.

 © 2014 Jayme Kinsey